The PSR Scheme provides for the separation of the decision-making process and has three main stages.

 Decision on whether the matter should be reviewed

-A review must be undertaken if, after considering the DHS request, the Director forms the opinion that the practitioner may have engaged in inappropriate practice.
+A review must be undertaken if, after considering the request, the Director forms the opinion that the practitioner may have engaged in inappropriate practice.

-The Director undertakes a review of the data received from DHS, and may also direct the practitioner to produce complete and original patient records.
+The Director undertakes a review of the data received from the delegate, and may also direct the practitioner to produce complete and original patient records.
 After the records are examined, the Director may meet with the practitioner.
 A report on the findings is made and any submission received from the practitioner is considered.
 The Director must then decide to:

 - take no further action